thekopiman/LegacyCNN/README.md

 # LegacyCNN

-Libraries to integrate CNN models into legacy C++ systems without using Torchscript
+Libraries to integrate CNN models into legacy C++ systems without using Torchscript.

+Also, this library requires the memory of the various layers/models to be **_allocated during compilation_**.
+A key factor in many embedded systems as dynamic allocation during execution (eg. malloc, calloc, etc) might lead to errors.

 # Important: Conv1d discrepancy